Stop Your Voice from Cracking: Types of Fruits, Tea and Other Herbs That Really Help

 - 7.1 I want to improve my singing ability but my voice does crack.

-- 7.2 How can I stop my voice from constant cracks?
+- 7.2 How can I stop my voice from constant cracks while speaking?

-- 7.3 How to sing a high voice without experience?
+- 7.3 How to sing with a high voice without experience?

-- 7.6 How are you?
-Draw a picture of magnolia and Piniella for me?
+- 7.5 How are you?
+Draw a picture of Magnolia and Piniella for me?

 Why the Voice Cracks

 The singing voice generally cracks because you have a limited registry or vocal range.
 The head voice is commonly used for high notes.
 The chest voice is used for mid-range and lower notes.
 In between the head and the chest notes, is the tenuous area you should master transcending, so your voice doesn't crack.
 The voice cracks when you cannot mix your registers well.
 Singers also have personal ranges or registers that make their voices crack.
 Some singers crack at low notes and others at high notes.